Accedia/aws-workshop/Day5-IAM_and_SERVERLESS/readme.md

   - Go to Services -> Lambda -> Create function
   - Choose Author from scratch -> pick a Function name -> pick a Runtime "Node.js 12.x" -> Create function
   - Choose Code entry type "Upload a .zip file" or "Edit code inline"
-  - Upload "UploadFile.zip" or copy-paste the code -> Save
+  - Zip the UploadFile/index.js and upload the zip or simply copy-paste the code inline from the index.js -> Save
   - Basic settings -> Edit -> View the <your-name>-upload-file-role"
   - Attach policies -> find your policy from the previous step -> Attach policies
 ```